An Education Health and Care Assessments and Plans (EHCP)

 Information for parents/carers, young people or referrers considering making a request for Education Health Care Assessment (EHCA)

-If your child attends a nursery, school, college or a specialist provision then in the first instance you must speak to the special educational needs coordinator (SENCo) and or Headteacher before requesting an EHC assessment (EHCA).
+If your child attends a nursery, school, college or a specialist provision then in the first instance we recommend that you speak to the special educational needs coordinator (SENCo) and or Headteacher before requesting an EHC assessment (EHCA).
+The SENCo and/or Headteacher should sit down with the family to discuss the steps taken so far, via the Graduated Response and explain why needs have not been met and then request an EHCA by accessing the SEND Professional Portal here completing the Request an EHCA form.

 To request for a NHS Continuing Health Care Package